AlbinDalbert/machine-monitor/README.md

 # Machine Monitor
+This is a minimal monitor program which has the goal to use as little resources as possible View temperature and other information about the current machine.

 Executable binary and installation (.msi) exist in releases --->

-View temperature and other information about the current machine.

 Only Windows is supported and Nvidia for graphics information